 Docker is the hot new thing, the technology that really brought the DevOps movement to a next level.
 Every other week a new tool comes out that claims to make Docker easier to use, but information and good advice is often hard to come by.
-This workshop aims to teach you how to use Docker from the ground up, from setting up your very first Docker container to getting your containers production ready.

 - What is Docker?